dvsa/cvs-tf-modules/README.md

 ## Usage

-To read a Module from this repository, the current definition should follow this example@
+To read a Module from this repository, the current definition should follow this example:

 ```json
 module "iam_role" {